hekmon/transmissionrpc/README.md

 # TransmissionRPC

-Golang binding to TransmissionBT RPC interface
+Golang bindings to TransmissionBT RPC interface

 Work in Progress